sana-ccrc/PyEarthTools/packages/nci_site_archive/README.md

-# `edit.archive`'s for the National Computing Infrastructure
+# `pyearthtools.archive`'s for the National Computing Infrastructure

-This package contains the `edit.Index`'s for the NCI, which consists of
+This package contains the `pyearthtools.Index`'s for the NCI, which consists of

 | Name        | Description |
 | :---        |       ----: |